Ceici92/CeciliasBlog/content/posts/StreetAR.md

 ![alt Text](https://github.com/Ceici92/CeciliasBlog/blob/master/docs/images/SteetAR/DopeSheet2.png?raw=true "")

-You can’t dele actions (or texture) directly in the action menu, you have to go in the hierarchy of the blender files :
+You can't delete actions (or texture) directly in the action menu, you have to go in the hierarchy of the blender files :

 ![alt Text](https://github.com/Ceici92/CeciliasBlog/blob/master/docs/images/SteetAR/BlenderFiles.png?raw=true "")